About Joshua Kelly

 Joshua is a Senior Associate in our international arbitration group and public international law practice in London.
 He has previously spent time in our Paris office.

 Joshua acts in commercial, investor-state and inter-State arbitration and litigation, representing and advising a broad range of clients (including States and State-owned entities) with a focus on Africa, Russia, the CIS and offshore.
-He has experience in disputes across the mining, oil and gas, telecoms, pharma, insurance/reinsurance, defence and construction sectors.
+He has experience in disputes across the mining, oil and gas, telecoms, technology, pharma, insurance/reinsurance, defence and construction sectors.

-Joshua has particular expertise in issues arising from:
+Joshua has particular expertise in:

 - investments in high-risk jurisdictions

 - tax disputes

 - UNCLOS and the law of the sea (including sea-level rise and the arrest and detention of vessels)